Morgan MacRae

-Morgan MacRae (born 13 November 2001) is a Welsh rugby union player for Henley Hawks.
+Morgan MacRae (born 13 November 2001) is a Welsh rugby union player for Rams RFC.
 MacRae's primary position is hooker.
-MacRae previously played for the Scarlets.
+MacRae previously played for the Scarlets and the Henley Hawks.

 Professional career

 MacRae was named in the Scarlets academy squad for the 2021–22 season.
-MacRae made two appearances for the Scarlets develpment side in 2021, against the Dragons and Ospreys.
+MacRae made two appearances for the Scarlets development side in 2021, against the Dragons and Ospreys.
 At the end of the season, MacRae departed the Scarlets and rejoined Henley Hawks.

 MacRae has represented Wales Sevens at one tournament.